Regulatory Compliance Checklist

 Term Definition

-React Server Component (RSC) A Next.js App Router component that renders exclusively on the server, sends no client-side JavaScript, and cannot use React hooks.
-All assessed page components are RSCs.
+React Server Component (RSC) A React component that renders exclusively on the server and ships zero JavaScript to the client.
+All 5 documented screens are RSCs.

-Next.js App Router The Next.js 13+ routing system based on the app/ directory, supporting Server Components, layouts, streaming SSR, and file-based metadata exports.
+Next.js App Router The Next.js 13+ routing system based on the app/ directory, where page.tsx files define route segments.
+Used throughout this application.

-dangerouslySetInnerHTML A React prop that bypasses React's HTML escaping to inject raw HTML strings into the DOM.
-Used in the Product Detail screen for JSON-LD structured data.
+dangerouslySetInnerHTML A React prop that bypasses React's XSS protections by injecting raw HTML strings directly into the DOM.
+Used in Product Detail for JSON-LD structured data.

-JSON-LD JavaScript Object Notation for Linked Data — a method of encoding structured data in a <script type="application/ld+json"> tag for search engine rich results.
+JSON-LD JavaScript Object Notation for Linked Data — a structured data format embedded in <script> tags that search engines use to understand page content and generate rich search results.

-HIDDEN_PRODUCT_TAG A Shopify product tag constant that marks a product as non-indexable by search engines.
-Products with this tag are accessible by URL but excluded from SEO indexing.
+HIDDEN_PRODUCT_TAG A Shopify product tag constant (from lib/constants) that marks a product as non-indexable by search engines while keeping it accessible by direct URL.